GoogleChrome/developer.chrome.com/site/en/docs/handbook/how-to/add-media/index.md

 {% endColumns %}

 {% Aside %}
-Please call out in a review if you're calling a specific Imgix API, so we can be aware of custom use-cases and potentially support them through our own shortcode directly.
+Be sure to call out in a review if you're calling a specific Imgix API, so the team can be aware of custom use-cases and potentially support them through our own shortcode directly.
 {% endAside %}

 #### Video Properties (`VideoArgs`)